 Christer - Jessheim, Norway

-This was the first track on Appetite For Destruction, which caused controversy due to it's cover, a drawing of a robot apparently raping a woman.
+This was the first track on Appetite For Destruction, which caused controversy because of its cover, a drawing of a robot apparently raping a woman.

 The video was shot at Park Plaza and 450 South La Brea in Hollywood.
 The band's first video, it was very successful, winning at the 1988 MTV Video Music Awards for Best New Artist Video.
 Guns N' Roses performed the song on the show.